PaulinaParangerHr/People-for-people-/README.md

 # People-for-people-
-Population forgot where to sendthe Devils.
+Population forgot where to send the Devils when they are naughty.